EvidentSecurity/esp-sdk-ruby/docs/CustomSignatureResultsApi.md

 api_instance = ESP::CustomSignatureResultsApi.new

-custom_signature_result_id = 56 # Integer | Custom Signature Result Id
+custom_signature_result_id = 56 # Integer | Custom Signature Result ID

 opts = {
-  include: "include_example", # String | Objects that can be included in the response:  external_account,region,custom_signature  See Including Objects for more information.
+  include: "include_example", # String | Related objects that can be included in the response.
+See Including Objects for more information.
-  page: {'key' => "page_example"} # Hash<String, String> | Page Number and Page Size.
-Example: page: {number: 1, size: 20}
+  page: "{:number=>1,+:size=>20}" # String | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page
 }

 begin
   #Returns the alerts for a given result.
 Note that this format is slightly different than the standard alert format.
-A successful call to this API returns a list of alerts for the custom signature result identified by the id parameter.
+A successful call to this API returns a list of alerts for the custom signature result identified by the custom_signature_result_id parameter.
   result = api_instance.alerts(custom_signature_result_id, opts)
   p result
 rescue ESP::ApiError => e